avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

     a.
 Use the then most recent Windows 10 Professional O/S on account of its regular security updates and its support of [BitLocker](https://support.microsoft.com/en-us/windows/bitlocker-drive-encryption-76b92ac9-1040-48d6-9f5f-d14b3c5fa178) full disk encryption.
 PCs are lost and stolen.

     b.
-Use a random PC login password from a USB security token such as [Yubico](https://www.yubico.com/), along with a manual [passphrase](https://www.techrepublic.com/article/what-is-passphrase/) suffix.
-At that time the basic capability of the token was to store and emit a permanent manufacturer-configured "random" 16 character password.
+Use a random PC login password from a USB security token such as [Yubico](https://www.yubico.com/). _At that time_ the basic capability of the token was to store and emit a permanent manufacturer-configured "random" 16 character password.
 (More modern keys support additional services such as _TOTP_ authenticator one-time keys with a timeout).
 By pressing the button on the token it would act as a second keyboard in order to allow the password to be emitted into the PC.
-When using the emitted password, it is important that the user append it with his own memorized, say 8 character, suffix, otherwise security is compromised if the token is lost or stolen.
+In addition to the token password, it was extremely important to add a (memorized) suffix, otherwise if the token were lost or stolen then security could be compromised.

     c.
 When the PC is unattended close the cover, and use a screen saver with a relatively short timeout, e.g. 10 minutes, Configure so that resumption requires a password.

     d.
 Use the _Firefox_ web browser (and especially not _Google Chrome_ !) with _multiple profiles_ in order to defend against [cross-site scripting attacks](https://en.wikipedia.org/wiki/Cross-site_scripting).
 There is no information leakage between profiles.
 Also still today ($(yy)) Firefox has the best builtin bookmarking tool.
 They should at least use the following profiles:

 		* personal email and banking
 		* personal browsing
 		* company email and accessing company data
 		* work related browsing

     e.
 Use email aliases when required to access potentially hostile social media.